amyrbrown/bc/novice/extras/06-ssh.md

 we can use the remote shell to use the remote computer's files and directories.
 Typing `exit` or Control-D
 terminates the remote shell and returns us to our previous shell.

-In the example below, we use highlighting to show our interaction with the remote shell.
+In the example below
-We can also see that the remote machine's command prompt is `moon>` instead of just `$`:
+we can see that the remote machine's command prompt is `moon>` instead of just `$`:

 ~~~